 In an actor story serving the needs for a vision statement D_V with many explicit and - to work out - implicit requirements the kinds of changes, their probabilities and effects have to be 'tuned' according to the vision statement.
 This induces the need for probabilities nearly at 1 written as $\pi \approx 1$.
-Clearly there will still be many factors as part of the realizing situations which are percent below 1, percent below 1.
-Thus even a percent below 1 will be a mixture of different kinds of probabilities $\{\Pi_V, \Pi_S\}$ where Π_V denotes the probabilities induced by the vision statement and Π_S denotes the probabilities induced by the assumed situation (S) in which the events are occurring.
+Clearly there will still be many factors as part of the realizing situations which are below 1, $\pi < 1$.
+Thus even a normative actor story (NAS) will be a mixture of different kinds of probabilities { Π_V, Π_S } where Π_V denotes the probabilities induced by the vision statement and Π_S denotes the probabilities induced by the assumed situation (S) in which the events are occurring.